-Estimate the number and type of families that will benefit from the proposed activities The City estimates that 12 households will be assisted with housing rehabilitation services during the 2020 Program Year.
-Funding for 2020 projects is carry-over from prior years.
+· Estimate the number and type of families that will benefit from the proposed activities The City estimates that 12 households will be assisted with housing rehabilitation services during the 2020 Program Year.
+Funding is carry-over from prior years.
+No 2020 funding allocated to this activity.
 Location Description The program is available city-wide to income-eligible households.
-Planned Activities Rehabilitation of existing low- to moderate-income owner-occupied single-family housing stock to include plumbing upgrades; electrical upgrades; roof replacement; gutters, soffits and facia; repair/replacement of incoming water lines and sewer connections; furnace replacement; water heater replacement; energy efficiency improvements, and replacement of windows.
+Planned Activities Rehabilitation of existing low- to moderate-income owner-occupied single-family housing stock to include plumbing upgrades; electrical upgrades; roof replacement; gutters, soffits, and facia; repair/replacement of incoming water lines and sewer connections; furnace replacement; water heater replacement; energy efficiency improvements, and replacement of windows.
 Accessibility modifications are available for both homeowners and renters.
+6 Project Name CV - Public Services Target Area City Wide Annie Glidden North Goals Supported CV-Public Services Needs Addressed Affordable Housing Non-housing Community Development/Public Services Homelessness Funding CDBG-CV: \$439,324 Description CDBG CV-Public Services to prevent, prepare for, and respond to coronavirus.
+Target Date 12/31/2020 5 Estimate the number and type of families that will benefit from the proposed activities The City estimates 40 households will be assisted with rent/mortgage payment assistance and 50 households will be assisted with utility payment assistance.
+Additional funding for current Public Services grantees will be used to offset increased operating costs that are a direct result of the coronavirus pandemic.
+The additional allocation of CDBG-CV funds will support 38 additional households with rent/mortgage payment assistance, 15 additional households with utility payment assistance, and will provide 400 households with 3,750 meals through the Meals-on-Wheels program.
+In addition, 3,000 boxes of free food, and free diapers will be distributed to eligible low-income families in need in the Annie Glidden North Neighborhood.